Skip to content

 3-Axis vs 5-Axis Machining

-Choose the right machining technology for your project.
-Our multi-axis equipment handles both standard and complex geometries with tolerances as tight as ±0.0005″ on 5-axis setups.
+Choose the right machining approach for your project.
+Multi-axis equipment can handle both standard and complex geometries, with feature-specific tolerances as tight as ±0.0005 in. (±0.013 mm) on qualified 5-axis setups.

 3-Axis CNC